rs017991/g11-macro/g11-macro-daemon/README.md

 * Reads macro definitions from a user-owned config file
 * When a 'G' key is pressed, will execute the associated macro (if configured)
 * Supports banking with the 'M' keys, with LED feedback
+* The 'MR' key can be used for recording macros on the fly

 ### Not supported _(yet?)_
-* The 'MR' key for recording macros on the fly.
-(I hardly used this feature in Windows; will add if requested)
 * Any kind of GUI for configuring the macros

 ### G15 Support